Homefront (video game)

 Homefront is a first-person shooter video game developed by Kaos Studios and published by THQ.
-The game tells the story of a resistance movement fighting in the near-future against the occupation of the Western United States by the army of North Korea.
+The game centers around a resistance movement in the near-future fighting against a Korean occupation of the Western United States following a fictionalized WPK-lead reunification of Korea.
 It was released for Microsoft Windows, PlayStation 3 and Xbox 360 in March 2011.

 Homefront received mixed reviews.
 The single-player campaign's short length was criticised, while the atmosphere and story divided critics.
 The game's multiplayer in contrast was generally well received.
 Following THQ's bankruptcy, the rights of the game were sold to Crytek and later Koch Media after restructuring their company.
 A reboot, Homefront: The Revolution, was released by Deep Silver in 2016.

 Gameplay

 Single-player

 The single-player campaign takes 4 to 10 hours to finish the game, all depending on the player's experience.

 Multiplayer

 The multiplayer component of Homefront is focused on large-scale, vehicle-based combat reminiscent of Kaos Studios' first title, Frontlines: Fuel of War.
 The defining innovation of Homefronts multiplayer is its battle points system, which is an in-game currency that allows a player to purchase weapons, gear, and vehicles.
 Players can earn points by completing objectives and increasing their number of kills, which they can spend on weapons, missiles, and drones or larger, higher-cost items like helicopters and tanks.

 The multiplayer gameplay takes place in the period before the United States Armed Forces were completely scattered.
 Each copy of Homefront contains an online pass, granting users access to the full multiplayer experience.
 Although the online pass is not required to play multiplayer, those who play without an online pass will be unable to progress further than level 5 of the total 75 levels.

 The online multiplayer servers were shut down on the console versions following the sale and closure of THQ in late 2013.
 However, there are some third-party servers still available (as of 2017) on PC.